nzeid/glidejsonvs/GlideJson/glidejson-1.1.0/README.md

     src/glidejson/GlideJson.cpp

-And code fragments used by `src/glidejson/GlideJson.cpp`:
+Code fragments used by `src/glidejson/GlideJson.cpp`:

     src/glidejson/Array.inc
     src/glidejson/Encoder.inc
     src/glidejson/Object.inc
     src/glidejson/Parser.inc

-As long as the code fragments remain within the same directory as `GlideJson.cpp`, simply specify `GlideJson.hpp` as a header and `GlideJson.cpp` for the object file.
-Running a shell with GCC, compiling the program `test` will look like this:

-    g++ -c -O2 -I. -I./GlideJson/include/glidejson -std=c++11 -march=native -o GlideJson.o GlideJson/src/glidejson/GlideJson.cpp
-    g++ -c -O2 -I. -I./GlideJson/include/glidejson -std=c++11 -march=native -o test.o test.cpp
-    g++ -std=c++11 -march=native -o test test.o GlideJson.o
+And SipHash:

+    include/siphash/halfsiphash.h
+    include/siphash/siphash.h
+    src/siphash/halfsiphash.c
+    src/siphash/siphash.c

-And again, if you are running a shell with GCC, you can simply run the given makefile to create a shared library that will end up in `lib`.
+Note that SipHash is pure C. Remember that you can always just run the given makefile to create a shared library that will end up in `lib`.
 Whatever your use case may be, compiling should work on any platform.

 ## Usage